Santana Motor: Revival

-In May of 2025, it was reported that Santana Motor would be revived with Chinese investment.
-It was revealed that the company entered an alliance with Zhengzhou Nissan and Anhui Coronet Tech.
-The plant in Linares would also be revived.
-The revived Santana brand will now focus on selling rugged off-road vehicles that directly target off-road vehicles.
+In May 2025, Zhengzhou Nissan, the subsidiary of Dongfeng, BAIC Group, and Anhui Coronet Tech formed a three-party consortium, deciding to invest 5 million euros to restart the Santana Motor's factory in Linares.
+Santana would launch the diesel-powered and plug-in hybrid pickup truck based on Dongfeng Z9.
+Starting from mid-2026, BAIC would sell off-road models the Beijing BJ40 and Beijing BJ30 in Europe under the Santana brand, assembled via SKD (semi-knockdown) at the Spanish factory.

-The first model of the revived brand, the Santana 400, is a rebadged Dongfeng Z9, itself previously commonly known as the Nissan Yuanye Z9.
+The first model of the revived brand, the Santana 400, is a rebadged Dongfeng Z9, itself previously commonly known as the Nissan Yuanye Z9 or Nissan Frontier Pro.
 It is available as a diesel and a plug-in hybrid, with both versions being named the 400D and 400 PHEV respectively.
 It comes with four-wheel-drive as standard.

 Production of the 400 officially began on October 30, 2025, marking the first time in 14 years that the Linares plant was in operation since its closure in 2011.
 In addition to being sold in Spain, the 400 will also be sold in Italy, Portugal, Andorra, and Gibraltar.